 For foreigners, what we still have is invaluable.
 One of them is Peter Hurley, an Irish guy who moved to Romania when he was 26 years old and fell in love with our country.
 You can discover some of our traditional crafts in Peter Hurley’s documentary, meant to promote the simple and sustainable ways of life in some of our villages.

-An easier way to discover rural Romania without leaving the big cities is to visit the Village Museums built all over the country.
+An easier way to discover rural life without leaving the big cities while you visit Romania is to visit the Village Museums built all over the country.

 Another two Village Museums accessible to many people visiting Romania are the one in Bucharest and the one in Cluj Napoca.

 If you have the time when you visit Romania, you can go by foot, bike, horse, or cart on the Maramureș Heritage Trail to discover the village life first-hand.
 The Maramureș Heritage Trail is an 88-kilometer greenway, the first of its kind established in the northern side of Romania.
 It connects seven villages (Ocna Șugatag, Budești, Breb, Hoteni, Hărnicești, Desești, and Mara), representative to the culture and way of life in Maramureș.

 In Maramureș, you can find almost 100 Orthodox churches and a few Greek-Catholic ones, all built out of wood by skilled carpenters.
 The churches in this area of Romania have tall bell-towers above the entrances.
 Eight of these churches are now listed as UNESCO World Heritage Sites, and two of them (from Budești and Desești) are also on the Maramureș Heritage Trail mentioned above.